tetloose/tetloose-wp/Docs/Wordpress/acf.md

 # ACF

-Tetloose-WP relies on Advanced Custom Fields ACF.
-When ever a **field** or **post type** is created or removed ACF will generate / update the associated json file for it.
+When ever a **field** or **post type** is created /edited or removed ACF will generate / update the associated json file for it.
 The files are stored in `src/acf`.

-These fields / post types can now be version controlled.
+Which you can version control.

 ## Option pages